 The Baseline Trail is located at 4255 S.E.
 58th Avenue in Ocala Florida, and is part of the Marjorie Harris Carr Cross Florida Greenway.
 My first visit here was 3-1-12, and my second visit was 11-28-12.
 It was a long drive from Sarasota.
 313 miles total.
 But I would do it again anytime.
 This trail was incredible and far exceeded my expectations.
 The scenery was magnificent and the many twists and turns makes this a really fun place for biking.
-Marion County has done an incredible job at making this a world class facility.
+Marion County has done an incredible job at making this a fantastic place to bike.
 Expect to see lots of young pine trees here at the beginning section of the trail.
 All very green and beautiful.
 Then it will branch off into the taller and older pine trees.
 Then the woods gets very sparse with lots of primitive trails everywhere that invite a closer look for exploring.
 Also the elevation is varied here with most being down hill.
 That I really liked.
 There is no water along the trail.
 But most the trailheads have portable toilets.

 I really love this trail.
 With only five miles of pavement it is not very long, but many ride it 2-3 times per visit.
 Plus the wooded sections at the Ship Canal Trail will offer you a chance to hike and explore the incredibly scenic and beautiful trails.
 With lots of clearing among the pine trees, many cannot resist stopping their bikes to investigate further.
 And all the people I saw and met were very friendly.
 Another bonus is free parking here.
 No fee?
 That’s right no fee.
 Very unusual for sure.
 A large playground area is here along with many picnic shelters and tables.
 Also a large pavilion with rest rooms (however these were locked on my visit but portable toilets were available) The parking area at the Baseline Trailhead is huge.
 No problem finding a spot.
 So visit and ride the Baseline Trail soon.
 I highly recommend it.
 More than a two thumbs up rating for sure.